Skip to main content

 While a fruit is identified by how it forms, vegetables are identified by how we use them.
 The only hard and fast rule about vegetables is that they must be edible.
 The entire plant doesn’t have to be edible, but the part in question does.
 Vegetables are also typically more savory and less sweet and are often eaten with a protein.
 These last two points are especially important when it comes to identifying fruits that are also vegetables.

-The thing that makes tomatoes, eggplants, avocados, and cucumbers different from apples, pears, and oranges isn’t how they form, but the ways we eat them.
+The thing that makes fruits like tomatoes, eggplants, avocados, and cucumbers different from apples, pears, and oranges isn’t how they form, but the ways we eat them.
 On the other hand, vegetables that aren’t fruit, such as celery, potatoes, and onions, are vegetables primarily because they are edible.
 We also tend to eat these vegetables in savory meals and with protein, but this is less important.
 They would be vegetables even if we didn’t eat them this way because there isn’t really anything else they could be.

 Growing chili peppers